 The Company measures derivative liability related to debt at fair value.
 Estimated fair value of the derivative liability related to debt, initially measured and recorded on the date of the amendment of the loan and security agreement, is considered to be a Level 3 instrument.
 The fair value of the derivative liability related to debt is based on the term loan principal, the date of maturity, the contractual term loan interest rate, the convertible discount factor, and the selected discount rate of the loan.
-The derivative liability related to debt is recorded at fair value at the end of each reporting period with changes in estimated fair values recognized as a component of other income (expense), net in the statements of operations and comprehensive loss.
+The derivative liability related to debt is recorded at fair value at the end of each reporting period with changes in estimated fair values recognized as a component of "Other expense, net" in the Statements of Operations and Comprehensive Loss.